martyncisneros/beautiful-jekyll/_posts/2017-04-01-changes-in-insured-rates-by-state.md

 ![alt text][logo3]

-Future decisions by those 19 states without Medicaid expansion programs will contribute to the continued reduction of their uninsured rates along with continued funding of premium tax credits.
+Future decisions by those 19 states without Medicaid expansion programs and continued funding of premium tax credits will contribute to the continued reduction of their uninsured rates.

 In part 2 of this analysis, I will look at an dataset originally prepared and released by the _Centers for Medicare & Medicaid Services (CMS)_.
 This dataset includes extensive information on health and dental plans offered to individuals and small businesses through the Health Insurance Marketplace.
 I will look to shed some light into how the ACA has effective healthcare costs.